frett27/superset-datafusion/README.md

-# DataFusion connector for setupset
+# DataFusion connector for setupset (still incubating)

 This project permit to use Datafusion in superset Leveraging the usage of parquet file for graphing